LucaMoiana/lucamoiana.github.io/README.md

 3-Franciacorta: Create a leafletjs map in Bootleaf, layers will be Comuni (searchable), Historic Land Use (ON/OFF)

-4-PLIS: Create a leafletjs map downloading data with import.io from official website
+4-RUGARETO: Create a leafletjs map downloading data with import.io from official website

+5-PLIS: Create a map of all the PLIS in Lombardy

-5-Setup MAPTIME social infrastructure
+6-Setup MAPTIME social infrastructure